adam-bauer-34/adam-bauer-34.github.io/outreach.md

 feature_image: /images/sunset.JPG
 ---

 Aside from my research interests, I’ve also been involved in numerous outreach programs with the goal to *recruit* and *retain* more individuals in science, regardless of their background.
-The hope is that, through these programs, we create a more inclusive and diverse science community.
+The hope is that, through these programs, we create a more inclusive and diverse science community!

 I am also more than happy to present science to a public audience — please contact me with any such opportunities!